-- One of my greatest worries for this film is that it was going to be a rehash of The Empire Strikes Back, much like what The Force Awakens did with A New Hope.
+- My greatest worries for this film is that it was going to be a rehash of The Empire Strikes Back, much like what The Force Awakens did with A New Hope.
 While the movie does take quite a bit from Empire Strike Back (which is not a spoiler if you saw any of the trailers), it does subvert your expectations in very surprising ways.
 I was legitimately surprised by some of the ways the movie sets up something you’d expect to happen then have it turn out something completely different.
 I don’t believe there is anything on the same level as the Vader-as-Father reveal in Empire Strikes Back but there are some surprises that satisfied my desire for novelty.

 - All the main characters have strong arcs in which many of them learn something important and grow.
 Poe Dameron gets a lot more screen time this go around and turned out to be a really fun yet flawed character that is also given time to grow.
 There are some new characters that were integrated well into the plot without making it convoluted or messy.